Diagnosis and Treatment of Hand and Wrist Sprains in Wake County

 - Grade 1 sprain (mild): The ligaments are overstretched, but there are no tears.

 - Grade 2 sprain (moderate): The ligaments are partially torn.
 You may lose some mobility and need a splint or brace to help with recovery.

 - Grade 3 sprain (severe): The ligament is completely torn or separated from the bone.
 You may need surgery for this type of injury.
 If the ligament tears away from the bone, it may take a small chip of bone with it – this is called an avulsion fracture.

 Causes of Hand and Wrist Sprains

 In general, a hand or wrist sprain is caused by physical trauma to the area.
 This might happen during everyday activities but frequently occurs during outdoor sports and recreation, such as basketball, gymnastics, mountain biking, or skateboarding.
-You may experience a wrist sprain if it:
+Hand and wrist sprains can happen to anyone, not just athletes.
+Wrist sprains can occur during any sudden accident, such as slipping on ice or tripping over a household object.
+You may experience a wrist sprain if your wrist:

 - Suddenly twists